 - Could your home become inaccessible?
 Do you have a bridge or culvert, stream or drainage crossing that could be destroyed by a flash flood?

 If your home survived the wildfire, it may still be at risk of post-fire flooding or debris flows.
-Consider the following questions and steps to manage your risk and protect your property:

 - Are there National Weather Service rain gauges in your watershed?
 If so, is there an emergency alert system associated with them?

 - Contact your insurance agent or FEMA about The National Flood Insurance Program even if you are out of the 100-year flood plain.

 - Remove debris in and near culverts and cross drains.
 This includes rocks, decking, structures, vegetation, fences across draws, etc.

 - When walking your property, look for items that may potentially plug stream channels and/or culverts, particularly at road crossings.